hbc/dc_2016_04/lessons/05_planning-genomics.md

 1. What challenges do you think you'll face (or have already faced) in working with a large sequence dataset?
 2. What is your strategy for saving and sharing your sequence files?
-3. How can you be sure that your raw data are unintentionally uncorrupted?
+3. How can you be sure that your raw data have not been unintentionally corrupted?
 4. Where/how will you (did you) analyze your data - what software, what computer(s)?

 ## Exercises

 **A. Sending samples to the facility**

 The first step in sending your sample for sequencing will be to complete a form documenting the metadata for the facility.
-Take a look at the following submission spreadsheet.
+Take a look at the following example submission spreadsheet.

 [Sample submission sheet](../data/sample_submission.txt)*<br>
 > *Download the file using right-click (PC)/command-click (Mac).
 This is a tab-delimited text file; try opening it with Excel or another spreadsheet program.